Transition from no-ELM response to pellet ELM triggering during pedestal build-up -- insights from extended MHD simulations: Lag-time dependency on the pellet size

 Table~\ref{table:allsizes} summarizes the relative energy loss for different pellet sizes and different injection times.

 Figure~\ref{fig:energyloss_allsize} shows the relative thermal energy loss for the different pellet injection times and different pellet sizes, i.e., the data from Table~\ref{table:allsizes}.

-The following cases show less than 1.5 \% of the energy loss, i.e. no pellet ELM triggering is achieved; \begin{enumerate} \item The large pellets ($1.5 \times 10^{20}$D) injected at 4 ms and 6 ms \item The base pellets ($0.8 \times 10^{20}$D) injected at 10 ms or earlier, \item The small pellets ($0.4 \times 10^{20}$D) injected at all the probed injection times (very late injections were not simulated since the pellet size is anyway not experimentally relevant for ASDEX Upgrade). \end{enumerate}
+The following cases show less than 1.5 \% of the energy loss, i.e. no pellet ELM triggering is achieved; \begin{enumerate} \item The large pellets ($1.5 \times 10^{20}$D) injected at 4 ms and 6 ms \item The medium pellets ($0.8 \times 10^{20}$D) injected at 10 ms or earlier, \item The small pellets ($0.4 \times 10^{20}$D) injected at all the probed injection times (very late injections were not simulated since the pellet size is anyway not experimentally relevant for ASDEX Upgrade). \end{enumerate}

-The following cases show more than 2 \% energy loss, i.e. pellet ELM triggering is achieved; \begin{enumerate} \item The large pellets ($1.5 \times 10^{20}$D) injeced at later than 8 ms, \item The base pellets ($0.8 \times 10^{20}$D) injected at after 12 ms. \end{enumerate}
+The following cases show more than 2~\% energy loss, i.e. pellet ELM triggering is achieved; \begin{enumerate} \item The large pellets ($1.5 \times 10^{20}$D) injected at, or later than, 8 ms, \item The base pellets ($0.8 \times 10^{20}$D) injected at, or later than, 12 ms. \end{enumerate}

-Figure~\ref{fig:powers_allsize} shows the time evolution of the spatially integrated power load onto the divertor target versus time.
-All three pellet sizes $1.5 \times 10^{20} D$, $0.8 \times 10^{20} D$ and $0.4 \times 10^{20} D$ and injection timings of 8 ms, 10 ms and 12 ms are included.
-From the pellets injected at 8 ms and 10 ms, only the large pellet, triggers an ELM and the peak of the integrated power load onto the outer divertor target reaches $\sim 10$ MW and $\sim 13$ MW, respectively.
-Pellets of $0.4 \times 10^{20} D$ and $0.8 \times 10^{20} D$ do not trigger an ELM, with the integrated power load on to the outer target is $\leq 5$ MW.
-For pellet injection at 12 ms, the large pellet $1.5 \times 10^{20} D$ and the middle size $0.8 \times 10^{20} D$ trigger an ELM and the peak of the integrated power load onto the outer divertor target reaches $\sim 18$ MW and $\sim 13$ MW, respectively.
-At this injection time, the smallest pellet does not trigger an ELM crash.
-All pellet-triggered cases show an ELM duration around $\sim 0.4$ ms, independent from the pellet size or pellet injection timings.
+Figure~\ref{fig:powers_allsize} shows the time evolution of the spatially integrated heat flux onto the divertor target versus time.
+All three pellet sizes ${1.5 \times 10^{20}~\mathrm{D}}$, ${0.8 \times 10^{20}~\mathrm{D}}$ and ${0.4 \times 10^{20}~\mathrm{D}}$ and injection timings of 8 ms, 10 ms and 12 ms are included.
+From the pellets injected at 8 ms and 10 ms, only the large pellet triggers an ELM and the peak of the integrated power load onto the outer divertor target reaches ${\sim 10~\mathrm{MW}}$ and ${\sim 13~\mathrm{MW}}$, respectively.
+Small and medium pellets do not trigger an ELM, and the integrated power load onto the outer target is ${\leq 5~\mathrm{MW}}$.
+For pellet injection at 12 ms, the large and medium pellets trigger ELMs and the peak of the integrated power load onto the outer divertor target reaches ${\sim 18~\mathrm{MW}}$ and ${\sim 13~\mathrm{MW}}$, respectively.
+At this injection time, the small pellet does not trigger an ELM.
+All pellet-triggered ELMs show an ELM duration of ${\sim 0.4\mathrm{ms}}$, independent from the pellet size or pellet injection time.
 The ELM duration is estimated here from the time of strongly increased divertor heat fluxes.
 Other definitions like used in the experiment (e.g., $D_\alpha$ signal) might change the time scale slightly, but are not accessible in our simulations directly.